supposedly/dialect-museum/README.md

 You see where this is going?
 What if we could feed the original spelling, "Tyoozday", into a computer, and have it automatically spit both "Toozday" and "Choozday" back out at us?
 It should be able to figure them out if we give it those rules, after all.
-And what if we could work backwards like this to reverse-engineer a unified "original" form for every shared word between the two dialects?
+And what if we could work backwards like this to make a single form, like "Tyoozday", for **every** pair of words that differ between our two dialects?

-Going a step further, building off of that dropdown idea from earlier, we can drive this home by coming up with a way for our reader explore all the different pronunciations of the word "Tuesday" at once.
-We could store it under the hood like `[t, ch][y, ∅]oozday` to let the user toggle between
+And we need to build off of that dropdown idea from earlier to find a way for our reader to explore all the different pronunciations of the word "Tuesday" at once.
+Under the hood, we could store the word like `[t, ch][y, ∅]oozday` to let the user toggle between
 <code><b>t</b><b>y</b>oozday</code>,
 <code><b>ch</b>oozday</code>, and
-<code><b>t</b>oozday</code> from the frontend.
+<code><b>t</b>oozday</code> from the frontend at will.

-Also, we don't even have to stick to our improvised writing system.
+Also, we don't even have to stick to our own improvised writing system.
 If our entire language is just a bunch of rules that transform symbols into other symbols, couldn't those symbols actually be whatever we'd like them to be?
 We could have our program display those options as `/ˈtjuzde͡ɪ/, /ˈt͡ʃuzde͡ɪ/, /ˈtuzde͡ɪ/` in the